fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/05SEM_.md

 # Structural equation modeling

+Structural equation modeling (SEM) was used to test and refine hypothesized models of ecosystem processes and interactions (Arhonditsis et al., 2006).
+Models were calculated using the lavaan package v.
+0.6.18 (Rosseel, 2012), and visualized using tidySEM v.
+0.2.7 (Lissa, 2024).

 Here we show how SEM was performed on our dataset.
+We specified two models, the first one with filament density, Arcella spp. and rotifers and temperature, and the second one with Ca. M. parvicella, Arcella spp. type 0041-like filamentous bacteria and temperature.

 ## 01 Function